baguserl/miniproject/README.md

 install this first
 ### `npm install turbo@latest --save-dev`

-Runs the app in the development mode.
+Then, run the app in the development mode with.

+### `npm run dev`

-Open [http://localhost:5670](http://localhost:5670) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+next, open new window in vscode for backend

+### `File -> New Window, then browse for your miniproject/apps/api`

+run command in VSCode API Window

+### `npm run prisma`

+then, check your backend connection using Postman or browser by accessing [http://localhost:5670/api/auth](http://localhost:5670/api/auth)

 ### `npm run dev`